home-assistant/developers.home-assistant/docs/core/entity/button.md

 | Value | Description
 | ----- | -----------
 | restart | The button entity restarts the device.
 | update | The button entity updates the software of the device.
-(This device_class is deprecated and you should implement an [update platform](/docs/core/update_platform) instead)